Sudarshan-R/DAADocumentation/example/RGBColorLab-Designs.md

 Machines and tools
 --------
-Illustrator, rhino, laser cut machine
+Illustrator, Rhinoceros, laser cut machine

 References to other designs
 --------